Skip to content

 What Are Custom Charts

 Custom charts in OpenObserve let you create visualizations by using SQL to query the data and JavaScript to define how the chart appears.
-Custom charts are useful when other built-in chart types do not meet your needs.
+Custom charts are ideal when you need advanced visualizations or more flexibility than built-in chart types provide.

 How to Access Custom Charts